Geo-Python-2017/exercise-3-pszhuchkov/README.md

 **Your score on this problem will be based on following criteria:**

- - Create and use variables to produce the desired text format
+ - Creating and using variables to produce the desired text format
- - Successfully use for loop to iterate over desired set of numbers
+ - Successfully using for loop to iterate over desired set of numbers
- - Successfully produce the desired filename
+ - Successfully producing the desired filename
  - Having your script printing all filenames as shown above
  - Including comments that explain what most lines in the code do
  - Uploading your script to your GitHub repository for this week's lesson with the name `station_name_generator.py`.